Picture courtesy of Sabella Recording Studios, New York, USA

 Possibly the most advanced amplifier available in the early 60s, complete

-with tremolo, echo, reverb and a built-in microphone stand.
-The Joker included a
+with tremolo, tape echo, and a built-in microphone stand.
+The Watkins Joker included a

-valve Copicat built into the chassis, and seems to have been intended as a self-contained guitar amp and PA system for a guitar-playing singer.
+valve Copicat tape echo unit built into the chassis, and seems to have been intended as a self-contained guitar amp and PA system for a guitar-playing singer.
+Four

 An early 60s amp, the Joker came with two-tone red & grey coverings and a red control panel which distinguished it from other Watkins cosmetics of the